IAmJSD/dgw/README.md

 # dgw
 A pretty fast and stable gateway dispatcher written in Java.
 It dispatches to NATS.
-It is written in Java for the following reasons:

-- **Stable library:** Java has a very stable Discord library (JDA) and a very stable Nats wrapper.
-There shouldn't be any stability issues with this library.
-- **Very portable:** Building for multiple architectures is very fast with Java.
+This was re-written in Rust and is distributed for multiple platforms.

 It's worth noting all NATS events will be dispatched to `discord.*`.
 By default, if you have the guild members intent, it will send chunk payloads.